-Curriculum Delivery
+Curriculum delivery

+Our approach to curriculum delivery

-Our Approach to Curriculum Delivery Our Distinctive Curriculum Offerings
+Our Distinctive Curriculum Offerings

-- The school ensures that a balanced range of programs are offered to provide all students with a suitable post-school pathway. - Signature programs' of excellence in Music, Science and Volleyball allow highly specialised and world class achievement - The full range of academic programs, aligned with highly experienced teachers, provide preparation for all university courses - · Vocational training options provide students with clear qualifications and pathways on exit - · Teaching practices and professional a culture focus on continual development and improvement of practice. - · Partnerships with community organisations and business extend and diversify student experience - · Intervention program coordination responds to student academic and well-being needs - · Life-wide learning programs in the arts, community and volunteering compliment and extend classroom learning - An explicit focus on developing 'international mindedness' in students; being an active citizen in a global society
+- The school ensures that a balanced range of programs are offered to provide all students with a suitable post-school pathway. - Programs of Excellence in Music, Science and Volleyball allow highly specialised and world class achievement - The full range of academic programs, aligned with highly experienced teachers, provide preparation for all university courses - · Vocational training options provide students with clear qualifications and pathways on exit - Teaching practices and professional a culture focus on continual development and improvement of practice. - · Partnerships with community organisations and business extend and diversify student experience - Intervention program coordination responds to student academic and well-being needs - Life-wide learning programs in the arts, community and volunteering compliment and extend classroom learning - · An explicit focus on developing Global Citizenship and 'international mindedness' in students

-Co-curricular Activities
+Co-curricular activities

 - Craigslea State High School is renowned for the extensive array of opportunities for student to participate in a broad range of experience beyond the classroom. - All faculty areas provide opportunities to students to extend their learning beyond the classroom including camps and excursions.
 Our science faculty in particular has a strong focus on field experience at locations such as Lady Elliott Island - The Instrumental Music program boasts seven ensembles and has strong links with local primary schools.
 The school is proud to present musical performances by our school ensembles at all school events, local and national events and competitions.
 The music program tours either inter-state or internationally on a regular basis - Craigslea Volleyball Academy (CVA) has attained national recognition and viewed as one of Australia's premier Volleyball Schools.
 Volleyball involves students at all levels, junior to senior, who select this activity and have available, should they choose, curriculum classes to study volleyball.
-Incorporated with volleyball, our school has introduced and facilitated Beach Volleyball. - Each year over one hundred and fifty students participate a theatre production such as a musical or school designed production. - Our student leadership program provides a range of formal leadership roles for students in both junior secondary (years 7-9) and senior secondary (years 10-12) including the School Representative Council - Activities which promote the development of social justice and social awareness are very active Amnesty International, Anzac Day Ceremony, Harmony Day, International Women's Day, Charity Day Stalls, Multi- Cultural Concerts, Shave for a Cure to name a few of the activities - There are a range of clubs and societies including debating, public speaking, social justice, drama club, vocal groups and choirs, dance club and a number of subject-based after school tutorial programs
+Incorporated with volleyball, our school has introduced and facilitated Beach Volleyball. - Each year over one hundred and fifty students participate a theatre production such as a musical or school designed production. - Our student leadership program provides a range of formal leadership roles for students in both junior secondary (years 7-9) and senior secondary (years 10-12) including the School Representative Council - Activities which promote the development of social justice and social awareness are very active - Amnesty International, Anzac Day Ceremony, Harmony Day, International Women's Day, Charity Day Stalls, Multi- Cultural Concerts, Shave for a Cure to name a few of the activities

+• There are a range of clubs and societies including debating, public speaking, social justice, drama club, vocal groups and choirs, dance club and a number of subject-based after school tutorial programs

-How Information and Communication Technologies are used to Assist Learning
+How information and communication technologies are used to assist learning